WhoKnowsssss/AMP_for_hardware/README_Ours.md

 python legged_gym/scripts/play_real.py --task=real_amp --sim_device=cpu --rl_device=cpu
 ```

-3. Start Topic_Controller in rqt, then use joystick to turn on (A) / off (B) the policy
+3. Start Topic_Controller in rqt, then use joystick to turn on (A) / off (B) the policy.

+Note: You can also send a Float64MultiArray message to topic go1_lowlevel/status_flag ([0] would turn off and [1] would turn on the policy).
+The easiest way is to install rqt_publisher, start rqt and find it in plugins, then publish the on/off message.

 ## Diffusion